 A DS passes readings to Core Data via Event objects.
 When one or more Readings from a single transaction are created, a DS must generate a new Event, and send it to Core Data.
 An Event has a single additional field, called device, which is dual-purpose and can be a device name or id.
-Core Data uses a new Core Metadata endpoint /device/check to determine if a device exists, first by using the given parameter as a name, and if that fails, it retries the lookup using the parameter as a device field with a device name.
+Core Data uses a new Core Metadata endpoint /device/check to determine if a device exists, first by using the given parameter as a name, and if that fails, it retries the lookup using the parameter as a device id.
+As such, a DS SDK should always populate the Event device field with a device name.